Four Days in Alexandria and Cairo Egypt: Pyramids and Camels - A Whirlwind Spring Break!

 4 wheeling is a great way to see the Giza pyramids, especially if you want to take some fun pictures at the top of a mound.
 The sand dunes are no joke, so I recommend bringing a scarf and sunglasses.

-This was my first time on a four-wheeler and quickly learned I had no idea what I was doing.
-Before entering the park you'll traverse through the neighborhood adjacent to the pyramids.
-This means, passing pedestrians, cars, donkeys, AND camels!
+This was my first time on a four-wheeler, and I quickly learned I had no idea what I was doing.
+Before entering the park, you'll traverse the neighborhood adjacent to the pyramids.
+This means passing pedestrians, cars, donkeys, AND camels!
 A guide will be in the front of your group, also if you are a newbie you can have someone ride along with you.
 Ride along in Egypt means someone sitting on the front of the 4-wheeler and them holding the breaks for you!
 They will hop off at any time, so about 10 minutes in, I was solo-dolo.

 Sail the Nile River in Style

 Renting a yacht overseas is not as expensive as it is in the States or the Caribbean.
-If I remember correctly, for five people the cost was around $200 for 2 hours.
+If I remember correctly, the cost for five people was around $200 for two hours.

 Take a Day Trip to Alexandria

-About a 3-hour drive from downtown Cairo, Alexandria is worth considering if you are short on time.
+Alexandria is about a 3-hour drive from downtown Cairo, and it is worth considering if you are short on time.
 In Alexandria, you can visit the Ancient Roman Amphitheater, the Catacombs of Kom el Shoqafa, and Fort Qaitbey (pictures below).

 Ancient Roman Amphitheater